 Cards to Help You Earn Avianca LifeMiles

 Citi has a couple of ThankYou earning cards.
-The Citi Premier Card is a great card for earning Avianca Lifemiles thanks to its generous welcome bonus and excellent bonus points categories.
+The Citi Premier Card (Note from the editor: Citi Premier® Card is no longer available to new applicants) is a great card for earning Avianca Lifemiles thanks to its generous welcome bonus and excellent bonus points categories.

 The Capital One Venture Rewards credit card also comes with a generous welcome bonus and the points can be transferred to LifeMiles program.